Bubbler-4/rust-problem-solving/cargo-oj/README.md

     * run it locally via `cargo run --bin main --release`, and/or
     * submit the file using `cargo-boj` or other tools.

+## Limitations

+* Use of third party crates is not supported.
+* Use of `#[path = "filepath"]` attributes for module file paths is not supported. `modname.rs` and `modname/mod.rs` are supported.
+* It takes a few seconds to eliminate all unnecessary `trait Trait` and `impl Trait for T` items, even in relatively small module structure (see `ps` folder for example).
+This is due to the limitations of `rustc`'s dead code warnings and the complexity of trait resolution.

 ## Installation

 ```